rickbot-dot/xploitable/README.md

-Xploitable modifies your Linux kernel.
+Xploitable adds extra features to your Linux kernel by injecting custom scripts into the init system, allowing some customizations that would usually only be possible by modifying the kernel's internal structure.

 ## Warning!

 Xploitable does not take care of the kernel.
 After installing a modification, the system may no longer be bootable.
-If you can still boot the Linux Kernel after installing a module, it is possible something is different, that your warranty is now void (if your PC came with a Linux-based OS), and you are attempting security loss.
+If you can still boot the Linux kernel after installing a module, it is possible something is different, that your warranty is now void (if your PC came with a Linux-based OS), and you are attempting security loss.
 If you are worried about a bricked system, do not install Xploitable. **May the force be with you.**